gbrough/portfolio/README.md

     -   Github was also utilized to practices saving changes and providing the Readme instructions.

 ### Program Setup Instructions:
-If you would like to contribute to this project, you're welcome to clone it.
+If you would like to contribute, you're welcome to clone and submit a pull request, or fork the project for your own use.
 The tools used are git for cloning, commiting, and pushing changes.
 VSCode is the editor I used to make HTML and CSS changes.
 VSCode includes Live Server that lets you preview the page on your local computer.

 ### Link to Github Page:
 <a href="https://gbrough.github.io/portfolio/">GitHub Page</a>